 Visiting guidelines are available to visitors at the Front Lobby and Farmville Detention Center website (www.ica-farmville.com).
-Detainees are limited to a maximum of six visitors at one time which includes a maximum of three juveniles.
+Detainees are limited to three adults and three children visitors at one time.

 Address and phone number: The Farmville Detention Center is located at 508 Waterworks Rd, Farmville, VA 23901.
 The telephone number is (434) 395-8114.